asyncapi/ts-nats-template/test/expected_comparators/latest/light-controller/README.md

-# Streetlights Nats API for lightning controllers
+# Streetlights Nats API for the frontend

 The Smartylighting Streetlights API allows you to remotely manage the city lights.

-This is for the lighting controllers, which assumed are multiple instances to ensure availability.
+This is for the frontend where the lights can be controlled, which assumed are multiple instances to ensure availability.

 ### Check out its awesome features: